paidem/avm/README.md

 This project is all about making your (my, actually) life easier and solving some of those issues with storing and merging your videos.

 ## Why
-- **Tired of Split Files?**: DJI Air Units and certain action cams chunk videos into 3.5GB files, which means lots of files for longer flights.
+- **Tired of Split Files?**: DJI Air Units, drones and action cams split videos into 3.5GB files, which means lots of files for longer flights.
 AVM makes it simple to combine them, so you get a neat "one flight, one file" situation.
 - **Smooth Stabilization**: If you’re using [Gyroflow](https://gyroflow.xyz/) for stabilizing your video, it works best if files are merged first.
 No more weird jumps or jolts between 2 stabilized files!
 - **Pre-merging**: Waiting for files to download and merge on your PC can be a painful.
 AVM helps you start gyroflow process faster by merging those files in advance.
 - **No More Typing Command Hassles**: Using Gyroflow’s merge tool via SSH can be a pain.
 AVM brings a user-friendly interface so you can just point, click, and get on with it.

 ## Features
 - Video/Audio/Images playback
-- Downloading of video files
+- Files download (useful to quickly get files to your machine where you will use for editing)
 - Merging video files using [Gyroflow's mp4_merge](https://github.com/gyroflow/mp4-merge)
 - Renaming and deleting of files
 - Optional redis support (for login sessions)